-We spoke with Faviola Dadis, the CEO of NeuroReality who is using the company to fund her PhD research.
+We spoke with Faviola Dadis, the CEO of NeuroReality who is using her cognitive rehab company to fund her PhD research.
 NeuroReality specializes in the development of medical software using VR in order to create an immersive and fun gamified neurorehabilitation program for individuals who experience cognitive deficits following a stroke (and eventually for other clinical populations).
-Using virtual reality and gamification, Faviola’s main objective is to help train cognitive tasks such as memory, attention, and processing speed by playing games.
+Using virtual reality and gamification for cognitive rehab, Faviola’s main objective is to help train cognitive tasks such as memory, attention, and processing speed by playing games.

 Learn more on the NeuroReality website (currently under development)

 Faviola Dadis comes from a diverse background.
 Her mother is German and her father was Egyptian.
 She was born in California, raised in the Netherlands, but has 3 passports and has lived in 9 countries!
 While science is where Faviola’s true passion lies, she also loves entrepreneurship.
 After a 15 year long successful career as an international model and three years running a PR firm in Shanghai, Hong Kong, and Tokyo (while still going to school and finishing her bachelor’s degree in biological psychology), Faviola took a drastic change in paths and returned to university full-time.
 She is now a clinical neuroscientist and completed her thesis on cognitive rehab and deficits in stroke patients at the University of Oxford.
 She edited and coauthored the book Aging and Dementia: Neuropsychology, Motor Skills and Pain, and has presented her research at conferences around the world.